Updated: December 12, 2024

 • Waterfront properties: The gorgeous Douro River flows beside the city, providing riverside properties, lively bars, charming cafés, and excellent restaurants with a view.

 • High quality of life: Porto is a very safe city that offers residents a high quality of life.
-With access to modern amenities, quality healthcare, and four top-quality international schools, it is a top choice for many expats.
+With easy access to modern amenities, quality healthcare, and four top-quality international schools, it is a top choice for many expats.

 • Blossoming tech scene: As Porto’s industrial and tech sectors grow, many international startups are moving to the city.
 The city has also become a hub for digital nomads, with top co-working spaces like CRU Creative Hub, Porto i/o, and Synergy popping up.